mark2515/single-player-monopoly/README.md

 ### [Chance]
 - Random events: Gain or lose money
 - Draw: If the first good in your inventory matches the drawn good, you can sell it for three times the purchase price

+# Contributing
+If you want to contribute to this project, please fork this repository and create a pull request, or drop me an email at kha112@sfu.ca